One way to see through all the BS that is out there is you remember this nugget of goodness. There is little crossover between activities.

 Let me give you some examples. (this hold true for healthy individuals, I will talk about sick or injured at the end)

 - Static breath holds on land, doesn’t transfer to improved freediving breath-hold underwater.

 - Speed training with ladders/ hurdles doesn’t have transfer to improved speed In a game.

-- Proprioception trained doesn’t transfer better balance.
+- Proprioception training doesn’t transfer better balance.

 - Dynamic stretching doesn’t transfer to improved static flexibility.